Changing the experience of cancer care

 The centre specialises in complex and difficult-to-treat tumours including cancers of the brain and spine, abdomen, head and neck and lung, as well as breast and prostate cancer.

 It is designed around three of the latest generation systems in the world – Gamma Knife Icon, Varian Edge, MRIdian MR linac – each capable of treating a different type of cancer.
-Having these three machines under one roof will make our centre Europe’s most advanced radiotherapy facility.
+Having these three machines under one roof makes our centre Europe’s most advanced radiotherapy facility.

 You will receive the very best personalised care and a consultant-led treatment plan which also embraces life-changing approaches such as exercise medicine and wellbeing therapies.